- Jul. 21, 2017

-Kawamoto et al. "Methodology for Estimating Output Gap and Potential Growth Rate: An Update," Bank of Japan Research Paper, forthcoming.
+Kawamoto et al. "Methodology for Estimating Output Gap and Potential Growth Rate: An Update," Bank of Japan Research Paper, May 2017.

 Please keep in mind that the data need to be viewed with some latitude as the output gap and potential growth rate estimates may differ considerably depending on the estimation methods and also as they are subject to estimation errors.

 |Jul.
 5, 2017||Chart||[PDF 77KB]|